rossumai/elisctl/README.md

 * Disable interpolation in config parsing, so that special characters are allowed in e.g. password
 * Experimental support for schema modification using xlsx file format
-* Allow to show help in schema tranform add (backward incompatible change)
+* Allow to show help in schema transform add (backward incompatible change)

 ### 2019-03-08 v1.1.1